spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 using Improbable;
 ```

 This script now creates a health pack entity at position `(5, 0, 0)`, and sets the amount of health it will restore to 100.
-Don't forget to call your new function from within `GenerateDefaultSnapshot()` (and pass it the `snapshot` object) or else it won't be run during snapshot generation!
+Don't forget to call your new function from within `GenerateFpsSnapshot()` (and pass it the `snapshot` object) or else it won't be run during snapshot generation!

 ```csharp
 [MenuItem("SpatialOS/Generate FPS Snapshot")]